Mimosa (star): Stellar system

 Based on parallax measurements, Mimosa is located at a distance of 280 ly from the Earth.
 In 1957, German astronomer Wulff-Dieter Heintz discovered that it is a spectroscopic binary with components that are too close together to resolve with a telescope.
 The pair orbit each other every 5 years with an estimated separation that varies from 5.4 to 12.0 Astronomical Units.
 The system is only 8 to 11 million years old.

 The primary, β Crucis A, has a stellar classification of B0.5 III, classifying it as a blue giant that exausted the hydrogen supply at its core.
 Asteroseismic observations have measured its mass to be 15 times the Sun's mass, its radius to be between 7.3 and 8.9 times the Sun's radius and its age to be 11 million yearsit is the most massive star with an age derived by this method.
 Mimosa has sufficient mass to explode as a supernova, which might occur in roughly 6 million years.
-The projected rotational velocity of this star is about 35 km s^{−1}.
-However, the orbital plane of the pair is only about 10°, which probably means the inclination of the star's pole is also likely to be low.
-This suggests that the azimuthal rotational velocity is quite high, at about 120 km s^{−1}.
-This star has an orbital period of only about 3.6 days.
+The projected rotational velocity of this star is about 16 km s^{−1}.
+Given that the inclination of the star's pole to the line of sight is 46°, the azimuthal rotational velocity is about 22 km s^{−1}, resulting in a rotational period of 13 to 17 days.